-CUT eggs lengthwise in half.
+- CUT eggs lengthwise in half.
 Remove yolks; place in medium bowl.
-Mash with fork.
+Mash with a fork.

 For starters, you need to hard boil 12 eggs.
 A tip for the perfect hard-boiled egg is to use a larger saucepan where the eggs can lay single layer.

 Cover the eggs with about an inch of water.